KittyGiraudel/site/_posts/2013-10-09-advanced-sass-list-functions-again.md

 > In case you have missed my first article about this Advanced Sass List Functions library, I recommand you to read [it](http://hugogiraudel.com/2013/08/08/advanced-sass-list-functions/).

-Heys guys, it's been a while I haven't posted anything!
+Heys people, it's been a while I haven't posted anything!
 I have been pretty busy lately but I really miss writing so here it is: a short article about what's new on my Sass list functions library.

 Well first of all, it has been added as a [Team-Sass](https://github.com/Team-Sass) repository on GitHub (the [pen](http://codepen.io/HugoGiraudel/pen/loAgq is still updated).
 You probably know the Team-Sass collective.
 They have done ton of awesome things like [Breakpoint](https://github.com/Team-Sass/breakpoint), [Sassy Math](https://github.com/Team-Sass/Sassy-math) and [UIKit](https://github.com/Team-Sass/uikit).